Reglan Tardive Dyskinesia: FDA Warning and Causation

 Frequently Asked Questions

-What is the FDA boxed warning for Reglan regarding tardive dyskinesia?
+What does the FDA warning for Reglan say about tardive dyskinesia?

-According to the FDA Adverse Event Reporting System (FAERS), tardive dyskinesia is the most common adverse event associated with Reglan, with 5,712 reports (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
+According to FDA Adverse Event Reporting System (FAERS) data, tardive dyskinesia is the most frequently reported adverse event associated with Reglan, with 5,712 reports.
+Other movement disorders such as extrapyramidal disorder (3,268 reports) and dystonia (2,351 reports) are also commonly reported (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).

 Does submitting information create an attorney-client relationship?